top of page

 this is another powerful prioritisation tool; the Eisenhower Matrix (also known as the Urgent-Important Matrix) helps you visualise your tasks to help you work out where to focus your efforts.

-Being busy and being productive are different things, so it’s important to distinguish between tasks that take you no-where fast but feel urgent, compared to those that are important and will facilitate you achieving what you need to achieve.
+Being busy and being productive are different things, so it’s important to distinguish between tasks that take you nowhere fast but feel urgent, compared to those that are important and will facilitate you achieving what you need to achieve.
 Additionally, by attending to important tasks in a timely manner, it prevents them from then becoming urgent at a later date.

 Effective Time Management